linkedin/cruise-control/docs/wiki/Overview.md

 * Bootstrap Task
 * Linear Model Training Task

-Each sampling tasks is carried out by a configured number of Metric Fetcher threads.
+Each sampling task is carried out by a configured number of Metric Fetcher threads.
 Each metric fetcher thread uses a pluggable Metric Sampler to fetch samples.

 #### Metric Sampler Partition Assignor
 Each metric fetcher will be assigned a few number of partitions in the cluster to get the samples.
 The default partition assigner ensures: